alina-yur/nljug-native-spring-boot/README.md

 ## Optimization levels in Native Image

-There are several levels of optimizations in Native Image, that can be set at build time:
+There are several levels of optimizations in Native Image, that can be set at build time for different purposes:

 - `-O0` - No optimizations: Recommended optimization level for debugging native images;